fcrespel/karaplan/docs/deployment/gcp/gke/README.md

 ## Prerequisites

-Before starting, follow the [Build](../build), [SQL](../sql) and [Memorystore](../memorystore) guides to create the container image, database and Redis instance.
+Before starting, follow the [Build](../build) and [SQL](../sql) guides to create the container image and database.

-Then, download and install the **Helm client** from the official [releases](https://github.com/helm/helm/releases) page.
-Update the fields marked `toComplete` in the `karaplan.yaml` file with appropriate values using your preferred editor.
+Then, download and install **Helm** from the official [releases](https://github.com/helm/helm/releases) page.
+If you are not going to use Terraform, update the `${...}` variables in the `values.yaml` file with appropriate values using your preferred editor.
 Refer to the deployment [README](../../README.md) file for information about configuring identity providers.

 Finally, to expose the application over HTTPS, you will need to obtain a **domain name** in which you can create a **A record** pointing to a reserved IP address.
 If you don't have one, you may try using services from [sslip.io](https://sslip.io), [nip.io](https://nip.io) or [xip.io](http://xip.io).